Örvar-Oddr: Hjalmar and Angantyr

-Ögmundr Flóki
+Ǫgmundr Flóki

-Oddr sought vengeance against Ögmundr Flóki ("Ogmund Tussock" or Ögmundr 'tuft'; aka Ögmundr Eyþjófsbani or "Eythjof's-killer") for the murder of his blood-brother Þórðr stafnglamr (Thord Prow-Gleam).
-He and his crew headed toward a fjord in Helluland ("Slabland"), where Ögmundr was to be found, according to Oddr's half-giant son, Vignir.
+Oddr sought vengeance against Ǫgmundr Flóki ("Ogmund Tussock" or Ǫgmundr 'tuft'; aka Ǫgmundr Eyþjófsbani or "Eythjof's-killer") for the murder of his blood-brother Þórðr stafnglamr (Thord Prow-Gleam).
+He and his crew headed toward a fjord in Helluland ("Slabland"), where Ǫgmundr was to be found, according to Oddr's half-giant son, Vignir.
 During their voyage, they encounter two huge sea-creatures that resembled islands:

 …said Vignir.
 "I'll tell you about it; these were two sea-monsters, one called Sea-Reek, and the other Heather-Back.
 The Sea-Reek is the biggest monster in the whole ocean.
 It swallows men and ships, and whales too, and anything else around.
 It stays underwater for days, then it puts up its mouth and nostrils, and when it does, it never stays on the surface for less than one tide.

 There had been five men sent to disembark on what they thought was an island, but the Heather-Back (lyngbakr) plunged into sea, and those men perished.
-However, the group had safely sailed through the jaws of the Sea-Reek (hafgufa), the other monster that Ögmundr had sent by magic to intercept the party.
+However, the group had safely sailed through the jaws of the Sea-Reek (hafgufa), the other monster that Ǫgmundr had sent by magic to intercept the party.

 Barkman

-Oddr becomes Barkman (naefrmaðr, 'birch bark man'), a sort of wildman dressed in bark.
+Oddr becomes Barkman (næfrmaðr, 'birch bark man'), a sort of wildman dressed in bark.
 He arrived in Hunaland and meets King Herrauðr, where his true identity was soon revealed due to his heroic actions.
 After defeating the king of Bjalkaland ("pelt country"), who used to pay tribute to the king of Hunaland, he married the Herrauðr' daughter Silkisif and became the next king.